Eric A. Weiss, MD, FACEP

 Henry Herrmann, DMD, FAGD

-Dentist, Falls Church, Virginia; Lecturer, part time, Harvard School of Dental Medicine; Author of Wilderness Dental Emergencies, in Wilderness Medicine.
+Dentist, Falls Church, Virginia; Author of Wilderness Dental Emergencies, in Wilderness Medicine; Dentist for US Olympic Kayak Team.

 Gary Kibbee